HomeBlogGemma 4 Review: Google's Free AI Model T...

-Gemma 4 by Google: Open-Source AI Model That Runs on Your Laptop
+Gemma 4 Review: Google's Free AI Model That Runs on Your Phone (2026)

 The open-source AI model space just got significantly more competitive.
 Gemma 4 is built from the same research that powers Gemini 3 (Google's flagship model), distilled into sizes that run on hardware you already own.
 The 2B and 4B parameter models run on a laptop GPU.
 The 26B MoE and 31B Dense models need a decent workstation or cloud GPU.
 All four are free, with no usage limits, no API costs, and an Apache 2.0 license that means you can do whatever you want with them - including building commercial products.